macro32/pcat/README.md

 4. Add context and personal comment and additional content
    * personal notes on the scene (feelings, opinion)
    * context notes (event, background)

+Still don't think I have grasped the concept of Use Cases.
+The above are more like organised and expanded requirements for the system I want, rather than proper Use Cases.

+So I will say that I really only have one.

+1. to be able to search my photographs so I can locate images on request using a range of factors, including subject, quality, suitability for painting, location, and so on.

+In order to achieve this, I need to collect all the physical data I have, like the actual photos, their EXIF metadata and enrich it with manual additions, like where it was taken, some context and details of content.
+If I can automate some of this data aggregation then it would perhaps save some time and be a useful programming exercise.
+If I can't, then so e it.
+(My notebook is having a problem with 'b'.
+Just one reason I have started looking at replacements.
+It could be worse though.
+It could be 'e'.)